Our People

 Jenna Campbell

-I grew up playing soccer and by junior high, I realized that my favorite part of soccer was running.
-My favorite memories of high school are running on the cross country and track teams.
+Jenna grew up playing soccer and by junior high, and realized that her favorite part of soccer was running.
+"My favorite memories of high school are running on the cross country and track teams.
 Through college, adulthood, pregnancies and motherhood, running has been not just for physical fitness but also mental fitness.
-I say over and over again that running has saved me from what I could have been.
+I say over and over again that running has saved me from what I could have been."
+With a background in public relations and psychology, Jenna is passionate about helping children stay physically and mentally strong.
+"I am happy to be a part of Strides in Recovery because I know first hand the psychological benefits of that famed runner's high and setting and achieving running goals.
+I am proud to be a part of this team and support sobriety one stride at a time."

 Leslie is an RRCA-certified running coach who specializes in training the newly sober.
 She began this second career in 2013 as the volunteer coach of a Los Angeles Marathon team comprised of residents, alumni, and community supporters of a West LA residential addiction treatment program.
 Since then, Leslie has helped hundreds in their first year of sobriety cross the finish line of the Los Angeles Marathon, as well as numerous shorter distance runs.
 Inspired by the many participants who described the experience as life-changing and critical to their long-term sobriety, she started Strides in Recovery to bring the healing power of goal-oriented group training to other recovery communities.
 Prior to starting Strides in Recovery, Leslie spent three decades leading clinical and financial performance improvement projects, implementing decision support solutions, and developing evidence based clinical practice guidelines for hospitals across the US.
 She holds an MBA from UCLA and a BA from the University of Virginia.
-She is also a long-distance runner and cyclist.
+She is also a distance runner and cyclist.

 Nicole Kirkorian Elmes